Subham85/Python-Practice/Readme.md

 How to Contribute?
 To know about contribution process [Click Here!](https://github.com/sattwik21/Python-Practice/blob/master/Contributing.md)

-Please fo participate in Hacktober Fest 2022
+Please do participate in Hacktober Fest 2022